 - Ensure accurate and complete alumni database records; capture contact information, update alumni bios and career information, collect alumni testimonials and stories, etc.

-- Ensure that all staff members who interact with alumni properly record all activities with alumni in TWC’s CRM/SIS systems.
+- Ensure that all staff members who interact with alumni properly record all activities with alumni in TWC’s CRM system.

 - Develop and implement tracking methods to measure alumni engagement progress year-over-year.
-Regularly share reports with Sr VP and other executives.
+Regularly share reports with CMO and other executives.

 - Develop goals, measure and report on results of all events, digital outreach, and major alumni programs.